Writer Profile

 1. What is CSV?

 In the past, and even today, corporate activities sometimes create negative value for society and the environment in exchange for creating economic value.
 For example, in Japan, this included pollution such as air and water pollution and noise during the post-war high-growth period; in modern times, poor working environments, harassment, and human rights violations are frequently reported.
-CSV strategy goes beyond simply not creating such negative social or environmental value (which falls under the scope of Corporate Social Responsibility) to corporate actions where solving problems leads to new profit generation by creating further positive effects (e.g., improving QOL by solving the issue of "shopping refugees" among the elderly, richer lives through increased employee income, expanded educational opportunities, improvement of the global environment, and promotion of children's health) (Table 1).
-In other words, it is the allocation and implementation of resources that ensures profit generation and social value creation are not in a trade-off, but rather in a relationship where both are consistent and enhance each other.
+CSV strategy goes beyond simply not creating such negative social or environmental value (which falls under the scope of Corporate Social Responsibility) and is a corporate behavior where creating further positive effects through problem-solving (e.g., improving QOL by solving the issue of "shopping refugees" among the elderly, richer lives through increased employee income, expansion of educational opportunities, improvement of the global environment, promotion of children's health, etc.) leads to new profit creation (Table 1).
+In other words, it is the allocation and implementation of resources that ensures profit creation and social value creation are not in a trade-off, but in a relationship where both are consistent and enhance each other.
 Incidentally, economic value here refers to accounting profit and shareholder equity value, while social value refers to value creation for diverse stakeholders (including the global environment), including shareholders.

 Corporate Social Responsibility (CSR) and CSV are often confused.
-If CSV is defined as corporate activity that generates profit while solving social and environmental problems, it could be said that all businesses have CSV aspects to some degree (with exceptions such as business activities subject to negative screening by institutional investors, such as businesses that promote war, crime, environmental degradation, or harm health).
+If CSV is defined as corporate activity that generates profit while solving social and environmental problems, it could be said that all businesses have CSV aspects to a greater or lesser extent (with exceptions such as business activities subject to negative screening used by institutional investors in selecting investment targets, such as businesses that promote war, crime, environmental degradation, or harm health).
 In that sense, CSV and CSR have commonalities when viewed broadly.
-However, this article views CSV as a "strategy," in which case the implications of the two differ.
+However, in this discussion, CSV is viewed as a "strategy," in which case the implications of the two differ.

-That is to say, without repeating Professor Porter's words, the result of a strategy is the realization of continuing to earn profits on a scale that other companies in a certain industry cannot (sustainable competitive advantage).
-To achieve this, the strategy (management resource allocation) must possess the ability to create economic value (Value), Rareness, and Inimitability—collectively known as VRI.
-Rareness means that the strategy is only implemented by a small number of companies within the industry.
-Inimitability means that it is extremely difficult or prohibitively expensive for competitors to imitate the strategy because one of the following is met: (1) path dependency, (2) social complexity, (3) causal ambiguity, or (4) difficulty of imperfect substitution (mainly intellectual property rights).
+That is to say, without needing to repeat Professor Porter's words, the result of a strategy is the realization of continuing to earn profits at a scale that other companies in a certain industry cannot (sustainable competitive advantage).
+To achieve this, the strategy (management resource allocation) requires the ability to create economic value (Value), Rareness, and Inimitability—collectively known as VRI.
+Rareness means that the strategy is only being executed by a small number of companies within the industry.
+Inimitability means that because one of the following is met—(1) path dependency, (2) social complexity, (3) causal ambiguity, or (4) imperfect substitutability (mainly intellectual property rights)—it is extremely difficult or prohibitively expensive for competitors to imitate the strategy.
 Therefore, CSV strategy is something that some companies try, and a small number of those succeed in gaining a sustainable competitive advantage.
 On the other hand, Corporate Social Responsibility (CSR) is an obligation that all companies must fulfill universally.

-Now, let us introduce Yamaha Motor's outboard motor business in coastal Africa and Kagome's "Farm Support" activities as examples of practicing "CSV as a strategy."
+Now, as examples of practicing "CSV as a strategy," let's introduce Yamaha Motor's outboard motor business in coastal Africa and Kagome's "Farm Support" activities.

 2. CSV Strategies of Japanese Companies: Yamaha Motor and Kagome

 The Ambassador expressed concern, saying, "In East Pakistan, when the rainy season comes, water overflows from the rivers and even buses cannot pass through the roads."
-In response, President Kawakami made an immediate decision, saying, "Yamaha has outboard motors, so we might be able to be of some help."
+In response, President Kawakami made an immediate decision, replying, "Yamaha has outboard motors, so we might be able to be of some help."
 Immediately after, the company sent products and sales staff to the site.
-Subsequently, product demonstrations conducted in cooperation with the East Pakistan government did not yield favorable results.
-After much trial and error, they accumulated know-how through a grassroots sales approach, traveling around fishing villages.
+Subsequently, product demonstrations conducted in cooperation with the East Pakistan government did not yield favorable results, and after much trial and error, they built up know-how through a "door-to-door" sales approach, traveling around fishing villages.

 However, in 1970, the War of Independence broke out, and activities in the country were forced to cease.
-Nevertheless, the company sought to horizontally deploy the experience it had gained and began expanding into general markets, developing markets in South America, Sri Lanka, and coastal Africa.
+Nevertheless, wanting to somehow apply the experience they had gained elsewhere, the company began expanding into General Area markets, moving into coastal areas of South America, Sri Lanka, and Africa.

 However, market development was not so straightforward.
-In a market where purchasing power was extremely low, hand-rowed wooden boats lined the beaches, and individuals fished with cast nets, it was extremely difficult to sell "expensive" outboard motors that cost as much as a fisherman's annual income.
-Furthermore, even when they finally managed to sell one unit and the fisherman could go offshore with the outboard motor, they could not catch fish using traditional cast-net fishing methods.
+In a market where purchasing power was extremely low, wooden rowboats lined the beaches, and individuals fished with cast nets, selling "expensive" outboard motors equivalent to a fisherman's annual income was extremely difficult.
+Furthermore, even when they finally managed to sell one unit and a fisherman could go offshore with an outboard motor, they couldn't catch fish using traditional cast-net fishing methods.

-Therefore, the company came up with a plan to thoroughly investigate fishing ports throughout Japan and identify fishing methods (such as gill nets) applicable to coastal fishing in general areas.
-They compiled these into illustrated manuals ("Fishery Journal"), distributed them free of charge, and developed activities to teach Japanese fishing methods.
+So, the company came up with a plan: they thoroughly researched fishing ports throughout Japan and identified fishing methods (such as gillnetting) applicable to coastal fishing in General Areas.
+They compiled these into illustrated manuals ("Fishery Journal"), distributed them free of charge, and carried out activities to teach Japanese fishing methods.
 Furthermore, they fostered alliances with various entities (cross-sector alliances), such as utilizing subsidies from local governments and the Japanese government (the Fisheries Agency at the time) and collaborating with non-profit organizations.
 As a result, it is said that in one fishing village in Sri Lanka, the fish catch increased tenfold with the spread of outboard motors.

 By that time, the company realized that their business was not actually "selling outboard motors" but "promoting the fishing industry."
-The cooperative network with various stakeholders was also effective as a barrier to entry against competitors.
-In this way, a "business ecosystem approach" (an expression used by the company's executives) to develop the fishing industry over more than 20 years was established.
-As a result, the company's share of outboard motors in coastal fishing in general areas reached 90% to 100%, which was sustained for many years.
+The cooperation network with various stakeholders was also effective as a barrier to entry against competitors.
+In this way, a "business ecosystem approach" (an expression used by the company's executives) that developed the fishing industry over more than 20 years was established.
+As a result, the company's share of outboard motors in coastal fishing in General Areas reached 90% to 100%, which was sustained for many years.
 At the same time, the income and quality of life of coastal fishermen improved, creating various social values such as improved education and hygiene levels and the acquisition of skills (fishing methods and management techniques).

-The factors behind the success of the company's strategy are mainly the following seven points:
+The main factors for the success of the company's strategy are the following seven points:

-(2) Awareness and pride as a for-profit enterprise: The business activities were based on the premise of generating mutual profit (a win-win relationship) on equal footing with customers, rather than charity or donations, and were intended to ensure sustainability by adhering to list-price sales and securing profits.
+(2) Awareness and pride as a for-profit enterprise: The business activities were based on the premise of creating mutual profit (a win-win relationship) on equal footing with customers, rather than charity or donations, adhering to list-price sales and intending to ensure sustainability by securing profits.

-(4) Thorough focus on the field, listening to customer feedback, responding single-mindedly to product defects, and establishing compatibility for inexpensive used replacement parts, they were able to establish their reason for existence from a "business that is nice to have" to an "indispensable business" for fishermen.
+(4) Thorough focus on the field: They listened to the voices of customers, responded single-mindedly to product defects, and established the compatibility of inexpensive used replacement parts, establishing their reason for existence from a "business that is nice to have" to a "business that is indispensable" for fishermen.

-(5) Intentional entry into white spaces: Challenging difficult markets that other major competitors avoided (practicing Porter's secret to winning in strategy: "not competing").
+(5) Intentional entry into white spaces: They challenged difficult markets that other major competitors avoided (practicing Porter's secret to winning in strategy: "not competing").

-(6) Respect for people and culture: Gaining trust and credit by respecting the historical culture and religious values of the markets they entered and not infringing upon them.
+(6) Respect for people and culture: They gained trust and credit by respecting the historical culture and religious values of the markets they entered and not infringing upon them.

 (7) Reverse innovation: In addition to profit, the know-how and technological development opportunities gained from that market had economic value (technological development progressed, such as improving durability under the harshest usage conditions, which was then applied to products for developed countries).

-In addition to Yamaha Motor, there are several other examples of CSV strategies by Japanese companies.
-Let's look at an overview of another company, Kagome.
+Besides Yamaha Motor, there are several other examples of CSV strategies by Japanese companies.
+Here, let's look at the example of another company, Kagome.

-During its founding period in the Meiji era, the company was involved in agricultural reform (high value-added) through initiatives with Western vegetables.
-In modern times, its mission includes extending healthy life expectancy, global food issues, regional revitalization, and agricultural promotion.
+During its founding period in the Meiji era, the company was an enterprise that worked on agricultural reform (increasing added value) through initiatives with Western vegetables.
+In modern times, its mission is to extend healthy life expectancy, address global food issues, and promote regional revitalization and agriculture.
 In Japan, it is developing a strategy aimed at making agriculture a growth industry.
 The company owns large-scale high-tech vegetable gardens and contract gardens nationwide.
-There, fresh tomatoes, baby leaves, and kailan are mass-produced with environmental consideration, such as using clean energy.
-It also conducts agricultural support activities in nine regions across Japan (Hiroshima, Okinawa, Hokkaido, Yamagata, Fukushima, etc.), addressing labor shortages, production area formation, reconstruction support, and sales channel expansion.
+There, fresh tomatoes, baby leaves, and kailish are mass-produced with environmental consideration, such as using clean energy.
+It also conducts agricultural support activities in nine regions across Japan (Hiroshima, Okinawa, Hokkaido, Yamagata, Fukushima, etc.), such as resolving labor shortages, forming production areas, supporting reconstruction, and expanding sales channels.

-While these various "Farm Support" activities lead to stable procurement of high-quality raw materials for the company and support its top market share, the economic opportunities for farm managers become more solid, encouraging further development.
-These activities are designed with ingenuity throughout to "turn regional problems into regional confidence."
+While these various "Farm Support" activities lead to the stable procurement of high-quality raw materials for the company and support its top market share, the economic opportunities for farm managers become more solid, encouraging further development.
+These activities are filled with ingenuity to "turn regional problems into regional confidence."

 The practice of "Agriculture-Welfare-Commerce-Industry Collaboration" by the non-profit organization Dream Works, which the company established, is also part of this.
-Following tomato cultivation by people with disabilities in Yoichi Town, Hokkaido, and packing work by people with disabilities at Kobushi-kan in Sapporo, the products are sold to 450,000 customers nationwide as "Healthy Direct Delivery."
+Through tomato cultivation by people with disabilities in Yoichi Town, Hokkaido, and packing work by people with disabilities at Kobushi-kan in Sapporo, products are sold as "Health Direct Delivery" to 450,000 customers nationwide*3.

 Through these diverse business activities composed of multiple perspectives, the company aims to realize the formation of more resilient regional agricultural clusters.
 The "industrial promotion of the entire region" and the formation of "cross-sector" networks seen in the company's activities are elements that also underlie the case of Yamaha Motor's fishing industry promotion seen earlier.